 5. Champagne, Angostura Bitters & Seasonal Citrus

 Why not tee your gift recipient up for the next holiday now?
 (No, not Halloween.
 We are not a supermarket.)
-2020 is right around the corner.
-A tidbit of maple and two shakes of bitters in the bottom of a champagne glass and a twist of seasonal citrus turns a glass of champagne into a seasonal cocktail!
+2021 is right around the corner (thank goodness!).
+A tidbit of maple and two shakes of bitters in the bottom of a champagne glass and a twist of seasonal citrus turns a glass of champagne into a seasonal cocktail.
+(We call it the “Tap & Sparkle.”)

 So there you have it!
-Take that small bottle of 100% pure maple syrup, get a greeting card, and hit the town with a short-list.
-You’ve got this!
+Take that small bottle of 100% pure maple syrup, get a greeting card, and hit the town with a short list.
+While you’re at it, round it all off with a themed “gift-basket” — an Antique Sap Bucket

-Interested in more ways to cook with maple?
-Check out our other blog posts on cooking with maple
+with maple?
+Check out our blog posts on those topics too!)